 There are many varied causes of back pain.
 Common chronic back pain affects 85% of the population at some point during their lives.
 There is a growing epidemic of back pain despite the steadily increasing variety of treatments available.
 Regardless of the cause of your symptoms, it is safe to assume that you have had enough of them and want to find a real cure.
-I can empathize, as this was my primary wish for most of my life and continues to be so to this very day.
+I can empathize, as this was my primary wish for most of my life.

 This article helps readers to better understand the most common actual sources of painful back symptoms, as well as clarifying the processes that truly cause pain versus those which might be misdiagnosed.